Faithm365/PROJECT2/README.md

  -  Enable segmentation by age, time of day, and viewing habits.
   - Support audience analytics for targeted content or marketing strategies.

-##Tools and Technologiesused to impolement the project.
+##Tools and Technologies used to impolement the project.
 - Conversion of UTC timestamp
 - Top performingChannel 2 programmes identified.
 - Uses segmented by age, gender, province, age and time intervals